saro/weebase/readme.md

+This is a fork from https://github.com/c3r34lk1ll3r/weebase

 ⚠️ *_In heavy development.
 No support provided.
 There is an high chance that this will crash weechat and/or it doesn't work_* ⚠️

 # weebase
 Plugin for integrate _keybase_ in _weechat_.